 Location: West End, Tortola

-The Dolphins – our budding marine biologists – have been busy sketching fish, catching sea turtles, dissecting sea creatures and loading up on mind-blowing ocean knowledge.
-Over the last few days they have completed an excellent set of scientific research projects, finishing up with a written report, and presentations to the entire group.
-IMPALED ” a project on sea urchins by Kate, Tatiana and Anastacia was written beautifully and presented with style.
-Pedro, Noah and Harry cracked open the chemical test kits to analyze salinity, and Pedro, our Portuguese explorer, wrote a fantastic report, despite English being a second language.
+The Dolphins – our budding marine biologists – have been busy sketching fish, catching sea turtles, dissecting sea creatures, and loading up on mind-blowing ocean knowledge.
+Over the last few days, they have completed an excellent set of scientific research projects, finishing up with a written report, and presentations to the entire group.
+IMPALED ” a project on sea urchins by Kate, Tatiana and Anastacia were written beautifully and presented with style.
+Pedro, Noah, and Harry cracked open the chemical test kits to analyze salinity, and Pedro, our Portuguese explorer, wrote a fantastic report, despite English being a second language.

-The Neptunes ” Katie, Schyler and Marita are our scuba diver extraordinaires.
-Over the last few days they have completed their advanced certifications and specialty courses, most recently a full day of wreck diving on the kissing wrecks, where they learned to properly and safely enter a shipwreck.
-They, along with the Dolphins, have also completed their night diver certification and every shipmate on board rose to the challenge of completing their first student-led night dive, on their own, in the dark.
+The Neptunes ” Katie, Schyler and Marita are our scuba diver extraordinaire.
+Over the last few days, they have completed their advanced certifications and specialty courses, most recently a full day of wreck diving on the kissing wrecks, where they learned to properly and safely enter a shipwreck.
+They, along with the Dolphins, have also completed their night diver certification, and every shipmate on board rose to the challenge of completing their first student-led night dive, on their own, in the dark.

-Skipper Cat, Jess and myself have loved getting to know each of the shipmates over the last two and a half weeks.
-Watching them progress with scuba diving, marine biology, general boat life, face the challenges of storms and salacious diatoms and become a close group of friends, is what makes the whole thing extremely worthwhile for us.
+Skipper Cat, Jess, and I have loved getting to know each of the shipmates over the last two and a half weeks.
+Watching them progress with scuba diving, marine biology, general boat life, face the challenges of storms and salacious diatoms and become a close group of friends is what makes the whole thing extremely worthwhile for us.
 Overall we could not have asked for a better group of shipmates to finish off the summer with.